zshn25/zshn25.github.io/_posts/2022-09-23-Aristotle-definitions.markdown

 {% include info.html content="The whole post is a collection of excerpts from Aristotle’s Politics Book 3"%}

-# Definitions of state/regime, it’s citizens, a good citizen and a good regime
+# Definitions of state/regime, its citizens, a good citizen and a good regime

 A state is composite, like any other whole made up of many parts; these are the citizens, who compose it.
 It is evident, therefore, that we must begin by asking, Who is the citizen, and what is the meaning of the term?

-We may say, first, that a citizen is not a citizen because he lives in a certain place, for resident aliens and slaves share in the place; But the citizen is he who shares in the administration of justice, and in offices. **He who has the power to take part in the deliberative or judicial administration of any state is said by us to be a citizens of that state; and, speaking generally, a state is a body of citizens sufficing for the purposes of life.** >Whoever is entitled to participate in an office involving deliberation and decision making is a citizen of the city.
+We may say, first, that a citizen is not a citizen because he lives in a certain place, for resident aliens and slaves share in the place; But the citizen is he who shares in the administration of justice, and in offices. **He who has the power to take part in the deliberative or judicial administration of any state is said by us to be a citizen of that state; and, speaking generally, a state is a body of citizens sufficing for the purposes of life.** >Whoever is entitled to participate in an office involving deliberation and decision making is a citizen of the city.

-The regime is an arrangement of a city with respect to it’s offices, particularly the ones who has authority over all matters.
+The regime is an arrangement of a city with respect to its offices, particularly the ones who has authority over all matters.
 For, what has authority in a city is everywhere the governing body.
 And the governing body is the regime.

 Since there are many forms of regimes, there must be many varieties of citizen and especially of citizens who are subjects.
 There are different kinds of citizens; and he is a citizen in the highest sense who shares in the honours of the state.